dotanuki-labs/python-cli-tool-scaffold/README.md

-# Scaffold for CLI Tools🔥
+# Scaffold for CLI Tools with Python

-## What is this?

-> *A template to easily bootstrap new CLI apps written in Python*

 ## Why